rails/rails/guides/source/form_helpers.md

 #### The `fields_for` Helper

 The `fields_for` helper is used to render fields for related model objects within the same form.
-The "inner" model is usually related to the "main" model via an Active Record association.
+The associated "inner" model is usually related to the "main" form model via an Active Record association.
 For example, if you had a `Person` model with an associated `ContactDetail` model, you could create a single form with inputs for both models like so:

 ```erb
 <%= form_with model: @person do |person_form| %>